All photography by Jaime DuPont

-That's where we started, after a year of experimentation, we have a Modeler's enamel that we will put against any other.
+That's where we started, after a year of experimentation, and a few more years of color testing, research, and learning how to produce our paints; we have a Modeler's oil enamel that we will put against any other.

-- Every color has to match within reason to what was painted onto the actual vehicles at the corresponding times.
+Every color has to match within reason to what was painted onto the actual vehicles at the corresponding times.
 Where possible, the actual tint types and mixture formulas are obtained and utilized.
-For example we have a great yellow zinc chromate coming out.
+For example we have a great yellow zinc chromate.
 Green zinc chromate was made by adding black to the yellow zinc chromate, so guess how we made ours....

-- The paint has to bond to the plastic of our models.
-If the paint cannot stand up to masking tape to formula is scrapped.
+The paint has to bond to the plastic of our models.
+If the paint cannot stand up to masking tape the formula is scrapped.

 The paint has to be a good value without sacrificing any of the quality.
 We feel a modeler should feel free to experiment with there own mixes without the pain of possibly throwing out a 7 or 8 dollar bottle of paint.